EarthToAbigail/SonicPi-Workshops/Conditional-Statements/Exercises.md

 `8.times do |i|`

 We've seen this before when looking at `do loops` in the workshop on [Loops and Threads](../Loops-andThreads/Exercises.md).
-What is new here is that we use a `variable` called `i`. `i` is a pre-declared variable that already lives inside SonicPi.
+What is new here is that we use a `variable` called `i`. </br>
+`i` is a pre-declared variable that already lives inside SonicPi.
 It counts the number of times we have been through the loop.
 As long as `i < 8`, the loop will play *(remember, we start counting from **0** :heavy_exclamation_mark:)* .

 `puts i`

 `puts` is a useful instruction when we want to **see the value** of a specific variable at a moment in time.
-We can print anything with `puts` but in this case we are printing the value of the variable `i` every time we start the loop.
+We can print anything with `puts` but in this case we are printing the value of the variable `i` every time we go through the loop.

 ![puts example](images/puts-example.jpg?raw=true "Example of usage of puts")